P10911004-NPUST/rice_heat-stress/markdown/Western_blot/Western_blot.md

 <!-- ------------------------------------------------------------------------------------ -->
 - <a href='https://www.bio-rad.com/en-tw/product/chemidoc-xrs-system'>Bio-Rad Molecular Imager&reg; ChemiDoc&trade; XRS+</a> with ImageLab&trade; software

-0. Pull out the lower door and put the membrane on the platform.
+0. Pull out the lower door and load the membrane on the platform.
 The membrane could be placed on a clear plastic cover to avoid directly contacting the machine platform.

 1. Open the `Imager Lab` software.